Anthimanthaarai

 The film had a brief run lasting for a week in major cinemas and fared poorly at the box office despite its accolades and critical acclaim.

 Plot

-An aged man at his retirement (Vijaykumar) pursues a relationship that he could not experience when younger.
+An aged man Kandaswamy Iyer at his retirement pursues a relationship that he could not experience when younger.
 He was once a freedom fighter and activist, but as time passes by, his efforts become gradually forgotten.
 Towards the end of his life, he grapples to financially support himself and loses his respect and identity in society.
-His desires to lead a peaceful retirement with his companion (Jayasudha) is tragically taken away from him by the ungrateful and ignorant community.
+His desires to lead a peaceful retirement with his companion Thangam is tragically taken away from him by the ungrateful and ignorant community.